 Once you reach Green level, you are entitled to 2 free hours per day and at gold level wifi is unlimited.
 Therefore, if you are staying in Hong Kong for a long time it might be a worthwhile investment to buy enough coffee to get you to gold level status.

-This is definitely a pricy venture for serious coffee lovers or nomadic nomads though as each large coffee will set you back around $40 HKD.
+This is definitely a pricy venture for serious coffee lovers or long-term nomads though as each large coffee will set you back around $40 HKD.
 It is however nice for a fun date idea in Hong Kong.

 4. Kowloon Park